VojtechMartinat/Circular-Marketplace-App/.github/pull_request_template.md

 ## Changes

-List the types of changes that your code introduces to MCA. _Put an `x` in all boxes that apply._
+List the types of changes that your code introduces to the Circular Marketplace Project. _Put an `x` in all boxes that apply._

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New Feature (non-breaking change which adds functionality)